A Collaborative Approach To Capital Maintenance Delivers Savings For Devon STP

 The catalyst for change, was a meeting the STP held with NHS Supply Chain, in which it was recognised that while capital is not a Cost Improvement Programme (CIP), capital maintenance can be.
 With over £6 million annual spend having been identified on capital maintenance, there was a significant appetite to do things differently.

-The challenge: Improving capital maintenance management and delivering savings
+Improving capital maintenance management and delivering savings

 The £6.1 million annual spend on capital maintenance was spread across 32 suppliers; all the trusts used original equipment manufacturers (OEM) with multiyear or single year contracts that automatically renewed but on different terms, varying benefits and with different pricing structures.
 Each trust recognised that while they had limited negotiating power as individuals, their needs however, were very similar.

-The solution: A collaborative approach to maintenance procurement
+A collaborative approach to maintenance procurement

 Working in partnership with NHS Supply Chain: Large Diagnostic Capital Equipment including Mobile and Services, Terms of Reference were quickly established that made sure the right people and teams were involved throughout the project process with clear and concise aims agreed at the start.

-Process undertaken: A focus on commitment
+A focus on commitment

 The majority of the annual spend was with just four suppliers and a key objective was to retain these same suppliers, but through commitment, obtain a better contract.